bkrem/awesome-solidity/README.md

 A curated list of awesome [Solidity](https://en.wikipedia.org/wiki/Solidity) tools, resources and more.

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 **Looking for contributors, feel free to put in a pull request if you have something to add :)**
+Please check the [contribution guidelines](CONTRIBUTING.md) for info on formatting and writing pull requests.

 ### Contents
 - [Resources](#resources)